Jess Divine: Ms. Divine

 My name is Jess Divine, you can call me Miss Divine; I am the director of Iron and Pine Preschool.

-I have worked in the field of early education for the past eight years and have had the opportunity to explore and experience an incredible range of educational philosophies, skills, situations, and classrooms.
+I have worked in the field of early education for almost nine years and have had the opportunity to explore and experience an incredible range of educational philosophies, skills, situations, and classrooms.
 All of these experiences have been working with children ranging in age from 4 weeks old to seven years old.

 My experience ranges from private care, to working as the Bilingual interpreter in early ed. classrooms, to a lead infant toddler/preschool teacher for an Early Head Start/Head Start program, to working in our very own local Waldorf K-8th program in their Waldorf preschool program.

 I learned early-on in my professional life that I was passionate about early childhood education, and after exploring the various teaching philosophies, it became very clear to me that the Waldorf philosophy was the one that resonated with my heart and my work as an educator/director.
 I, and my staff, are continually enrolled in Waldorf teacher enrichment training for Early Education.
 I am always looking for new ways to improve myself, my program, and continually expand my knowledge of early education to help support my staff and our families in the development of the whole child.

 My reverent and intentional approach to education reflects my personal outlook on life, and is aligned with my continual dedication to myself as both a teacher and person.
 Being present and authentic with the young child, intentionality, humor, creating beauty with and for the child, humility and daily self reflection, trusting/respecting each child’s unique process of growth, and modeling reverence for all aspects of life is the synopsis of my personal teaching philosophy.
 In today’s world technology and fast paced lifestyles dominate our reality making it all the more crucial that we as educators create a safe haven for childhood: where children can grow in alignment with their truest highest selves and give back to society what has been lost and or forgotten.